 Princeton Racing Days (July long weekend)

 Racing Days is a huge part of Princeton’s history.
-During Racing Days weekend in Princeton there is of course horse racing, but as well there are family reunions, class reunions, and the gathering of old residents and friends from throughout BC, across the provinces and the United States.
+During Racing Days weekend in Princeton there is of course horse racing, but there are also family reunions, class reunions, and the gathering of old residents and friends from throughout BC, across the provinces and the United States.
 They all come to enjoy the hospitality of Princeton and its residents.
 2012 marks the 45th Running of Princeton Racing Days at Sunflower Downs.
 The day's events will include: thoroughbred horse racing, pari-mutuel betting, refreshment garden, entertainment and concession.
 Post time for this event is 3:00 p.m.
 The weekend also holds; Canada Day celebrations, The Rotary parade, Princeton Youth Ambassador Coronation, the Lions Club Annual Duck Race and their Pancake Breakfast.
 This year also marks the 10 year Anniversary of the Overwaitea/A&W Show & Shine on July 2.
 This is truly one weekend you don't want to miss!

 PXA Fall Fair (September long weekend)

 The Annual Princeton & District Agricultural Fall Fair is an event for all ages.
 Come enjoy the many agricultural exhibits, children's activities, demonstrations and competitions.
-Visit the vendors offering great food, information on their business and all kinds of items for sale.
+Visit the vendors offering great food, information on their businesses and all kinds of items for sale.
 Horseshoe Tournament runs Saturday with registration at the pitch at 10:00 am.
 BINGO Saturday & Sunday.
 Live music Saturday night in the Beer Gardens.

 The facility consists of a beer garden with a stage and dance floor, a race track approved for thoroughbred racing, a rodeo complex for professional rodeos, a grandstand, parimutuel facilities, an office space, large washrooms, a concession building, stalls, barns, and three multi-purpose buildings suitable for small gatherings.
 Chairs and tables, along with picnic tables, round out the equipment for rent for events.

-Rodeos, horse racing, a fall fair, horse training, stall rentals: these are all part of what takes place at Sunflower Downs, a multi-purpose facility owned by the Town of Princeton and managed by Princeton Exhibition Association.
+Rodeos, horse racing, a fall fair, horse training, stall rentals: these are all part of what takes place at Sunflower Downs, a multi-purpose facility owned by the Town of Princeton and managed by the Princeton Exhibition Association.
 This facility has been rented for weddings, the ATV-BC summer rendezvous, the B.C. bull riding finals, family reunions and a gathering of recreation vehicles and their owners.
 It has been the site used for a major western concert, for the RCMP musical ride, for gymkhanas, flea markets and for cattle weighing.
 When we say “multi-purpose” we mean it!

 Car Show and Shine